PradeepJaiswar/mcp-server-upstox-api/README.md

 - "Show me my MTF positions with their current values"
 - "What's the total MTF exposure in my account?"

+### Order Book
+- "Show me my current day's orders in Upstox"
+- "What are my pending orders in Upstox?"
+- "Show me my order history for today"
+- "What's the status of my recent orders?"
+- "List all my completed orders for today"

 ## Available Endpoints

 | Endpoint | Method | Description |